 ” Golden Dragon” at Hoa Lu festival

-This is followed by the washing of the tablets and preparing headgear for the statues in preparation for the ceremonial palanquin procession of the ‘royal statue’ to the temple.
+This is followed by the washing of the tablets and preparing headgear for the statues, all in preparation for the ceremonial palanquin procession of the ‘royal statue’ to the temple.
 The palanquin usually only carries the king’s tablet and cap.
-All this is basically preparing the revered ancestors for their public parade.
+Esentially, the Moc Duc is about preparing revered ancestors for their public parade.

 During the Hoa Lu Festival, people actively participate in the procession by burning incense, offering prayers, and reading vows passed down from generations.
-This pays respect to the talented heroes of the country and as an offering of worship to both heaven and earth.
-At the end of the “water procession,” everyone gathers in the center of the stage to start the fire procession by burning incense sticks at King Dinh and King Le’s shrines.
-As part of the Tribute Ceremony, a contest between the participating teams is held to select the most beautiful Five Fruit Trays and the ones most fit for worshipping the kings of both temples.
+This pays respect to the talented heroes of the country and also as an offering of worship to both heaven and earth.
+At the end of the “water procession,” everyone gathers in the center of the stage to start the fire procession by burning incense sticks and candles at King Dinh and King Le’s shrines.
+As part of the Tribute Ceremony, a contest between the participating teams is held to select the most beautiful Five Fruit Trays and so deciding the ones most fit for worshiping the kings of both temples.

 The Palanquin Procession

 For the “Palanquin procession”, the parade begins in the heart of Hoa Lu’s old capital and concludes at the twin temples.
 This is said to demonstrate the respect, admiration and loyalty to the wise men who “laid a firm foundation” for modern Vietnam’s culture.
-Finally, Buddhist monks, nuns and fellow believers light water lanterns to release on the Sao Khe river, which begins at 19:00 and lasts until 23:00 on the same day.
+Finally, Buddhist monks, nuns and fellow believers light water lanterns to release on the Sao Khe river, somewhat similar to the Vu Lan (Hungry Ghost) lanterns of Hoi An in Central Vietnam.
+This ceremony usually begins at 19:00 and lasts until 23:00 on the same day.

 The Procession is followed by the “temple opening” ritual at King Dinh Tien Hoang and King Le Hoan’s temples.
 During the event, guests can visit the temple without needing to show their entrance tickets as is customary.
 Following this is the “water procession” which begins at King Dinh Tien Hoang’s temple and proceeds to the Hoang Long river dock, where water is collected in a cup and returned to the temple.